nickcluc/boston_employees/README.md

 # API
 There is only one call, a ```GET``` to the jobs resource.
 This resource accepts a ```job_name``` param.
 If there is no ```job_name``` param, the first 10 jobs in the database are returned.
 If the no job is found from the ```job_name``` param, the JSON returns an error message.

+# TODO
+1. Implement a departments controller to pull average salaries by departments
+2. Implement a cities model & controller to display average salaries by city